Tech Sales Salary for SDR, BDR and SaaS Account Executive Careers

-So, what compensation can you expect in SaaS sales if it’s your first sales job in the industry and you don’t work in the Bay Area or NYC?
+So, what compensation can you expect in tech sales if it’s your first sales job in the industry and you don’t work in the Bay Area or NYC?

-SaaS sales compensation is typically broken down into two main forms of compensation:
+Tech sales compensation is typically broken down into two main forms of compensation:

-Compensation varies significantly based on the type of role.
+Tech sales salaries vary significantly based on the type of role.

-SDR / BDR
+SDR salary / BDR salary

-If it’s your first ever sales job, your likely entry point is an SDR (Sales Development Representative) or BDR (Business Development Representative) role.
+If it’s your first ever sales job, your likely entry point is an SDR (Sales Development Representative) or BDR (Business Development Representative) jobs.
 While these roles carry different titles and sometimes can carry different levels of responsibility, the roles are nearly identical in most organizations.

 In an SDR / BDR role you will not be closing business (i.e. you hand off all of your opportunities to an Account Executive to speak further and eventually complete the sale).